hashicorp/consul/website/source/intro/getting-started/connect.html.md

 ## Starting a Connect-unaware Service

-Let's begin by starting a service that is unaware of Connect all.
+Let's begin by starting a service that is unaware of Connect.
 To keep it simple, let's just use `socat` to start a basic echo service.
 This service will accept TCP connections and echo back any data sent to it.
 If `socat` isn't installed on your machine, it should be easily available via a package manager.

 ```sh
 $ socat -v tcp-l:8181,fork exec:"/bin/cat"